Dallas Fort Worth International Airport: Composition and facilities

 Of the portions of the airport, fewer than 8000 acre reside in Grapevine, fewer than 6000 acre are in Irving, over 3000 acre are in Euless, and 266 acre are in Coppell.

 Terminals

-Dallas/Fort Worth International Airport has five terminals and 174 gates; these terminals are in the City of Grapevine.
-DFW's terminals are designed in a half-circle shape, which minimizes the distance between a passenger's car and airplane, and to reduce traffic on main airport roads.
-The DFW Skylink automated people mover system allows passengers to quickly travel between gates inside the secured area of the airport, with an average travel time of seven minutes.
+Dallas/Fort Worth International Airport has six terminals with 224 total gates; these terminals are in the City of Grapevine.
+The terminals are designed in a half-circle layout to minimize the distance between parking and aircraft and reduce traffic on main airport roads.
+The DFW Skylink automated people mover system connects all terminals within the secure area, with an average travel time of about seven minutes.

-Terminal D is the airport's primary international terminal, with CBP (Customs and Border Protection) facilities to process arriving international passengers, and has a gate capable of accommodating an Airbus A380.
-American Airlines has a presence in every terminal at DFW, while overseas airlines operate out of Terminal D and other domestic carriers use Terminal E.
+American Airlines has a presence in every terminal at DFW.
+Most other domestic carriers use Terminal E, while international carriers primarily operate from Terminal D.

+Terminal D serves as the main international terminal, equipped with U.S. Customs and Border Protection facilities and a gate that accommodates the Airbus A380.
+International airlines offering nonstop service to DFW include: Air Canada, Air France, Avianca, Cathay Pacific, Emirates, EVA Air, Fiji Airways, Finnair, Iberia, Qatar Airways, Japan Airlines, Korean Air, British Airways, Lufthansa, Qantas, Turkish Airlines, Viva, Volaris, and Aeromexico.
+Some Canadian flights from cities with pre-clearance operate from Terminal E.